richpl/PyBasic/README.md

 point numbers as well.
 If the loop variable was previously assigned in the program, its value will be replaced by the start value, it will not be evaluated.

+After the completion of the loop, the loop variable value will be the end value + step value (unless the loop is exited using a **GOTO** statement).

 ### Conditional branching

 Conditional branches are implemented using the **IF-THEN-ELSE** statement.
 The expression is evaluated and the appropriate jump